seinecle/blog/_posts/2022-09-08-gephi-code-retreat-2022-impressions.md

 - how are positioned the neuroeconomists who tend to publish on addiction?
 And those working on animal studies?
 - etc...

+I needed a way to ask all these questions and get a broad sense of whether they were relevant.
+Also, exploring the data would hopefully reveal other patterns of interest that I had not tought of.
+To do this, I did not need an analytical tool to test hypotheses, I needed a way to explore my data.

-Being completely new to the field of social network analysis, my first impulse was to find answers to my questions by exploring **visually** the network.
+Being completely new to the field of social network analysis, my first impulse was to explore the network **visually**.
 I found Gephi that was just born at the time, and already so much advanced compared to the classic viz solutions such as [Pajek](http://mrvar.fdv.uni-lj.si/pajek/) or UCINET's [NetDraw](https://sites.google.com/site/netdrawsoftware/download).
 By the way, it is pretty common for historians to have a similar epiphany with the visualization of networks, and Gephi is a pretty popular tool in the digital humanities.

 (see two publications [1](https://www.nature.com/articles/nrn3354) [2](https://www.frontiersin.org/articles/10.3389/fnhum.2016.00336/full) of my research project on neuroeconomics that used Gephi and [VOSviewer](https://www.vosviewer.com/), another very good network viz tool).